Why Work For a Startup? Unlock job opportunities

 How do I get a job at a small startup in the UK?

 If you want to work at a startup, you need to make sure your CV is tailored to the job.
-That's why we reccommend writing your master CV first and thereafter tailoring it to ensure it catches the attention of recruiters or hiring managers.
+That's why we recommend writing your master CV first and thereafter tailoring it to ensure it catches the attention of recruiters or hiring managers.
 As a student, consider a skills-based CV format.

 What are your expectations in working for a startup?